 A Commitment to Opportunity

-ationally, almost 40 million people, including 13 million children, lived in poverty in 2017.
-The same number lived in hunger or on the edge of hunger.
+Nationally, almost 40 million people, including 13 million children, live in poverty.
+The same number were experienced hunger or were uncertain about their next meal.

-But homelessness and hunger are issues in Berks County, too.
-Over 2,000 students in our community don’t have a fixed nighttime residence for part or all of the school year, and medical bills can push our neighbors to the brink of homelessness.
+Homelessness and hunger are real and these issues exist in Berks County.
+Over 2,000 students don’t have a a permanent home for part or all of the school year.
+Losing a job or a medical crisis can push our neighbors to the brink of homelessness.

-Opportunity House has been helping the homeless population of our area since 1984 and has expanded significantly since then.
+Opportunity House has been helping the homeless population of our area since 1984.
 Our emergency shelter serves homeless men, women, families, and Veterans.
 We also offer a Keystone 4 Stars early learning center that allows parents to work or continue their education to provide a better future for their family.
 OppShop, our retail thrift store and our and Reuse and Recycle program diverts waste from landfills and provides essential funds to support our programs and services at Opportunity House.

 We are PASSIONATE about empowering people to improve their lives.